 Phone: Many libraries accept renewal requests over the phone; consult the library for its policy on phone renewals.

 If your record is blocked for any reason, you can’t renew books online, via email or by phone.
 Check My Account to see why you are blocked.
 You must clear your account (often by returning overdue items or paying fines) before you can renew or borrow more items.
 See suspended privileges for more information.

 Items recalled from you cannot be renewed.
 Instead, return the item by the recall due date to make the material available to others in the Stanford community (and to avoid fines).

 Items requested by another user to be held cannot be renewed.
 Holds on items do not shorten the due date, but they do prevent the item from being renewed.
 Return the item to the library by the due date.
 If you need to use the item again, you can request a hold be placed for you.
 Speak to a staff member at the circulation desk.

-Billed items cannot be renewed online or via email or phone.
+Billed items cannot be renewed online, via email or by phone.
 After you receive a replacement fine and $5.00 billing fee for the item, you must return it to the library.
 Speak with a staff member at the circulation desk if you would like to pursue re-checking out the item.